Table of content

 TYPO3 Website SEO FAQs

-Yes, TYPO3 has many built-in SEO tools such as meta tags, clean URLs, sitemaps and more.
+Yes, TYPO3 has many built-in SEO tools like meta tags, clean URLs, sitemaps, and much more.

-Yes, TYPO3 supports multiple languages and uses hreflang tags to ensure that search engines display the correct language version.
+Yes, TYPO3 supports multiple languages very well.
+You can easily translate content and create custom text, images and meta data for each language.
+TYPO3 uses hreflang tags so that search engines can display the correct language version.

 Use a responsive design and test your website on different screen sizes.
 TYPO3 templates often support mobile layouts.